What is myStudio Pro?

 The module focuses on the rapid positioning and real-time control of the robotic arm.
 The rapid movement function can quickly move the robotic arm to the designated position.
 The read and write states of the end and bottom IO can be set.
 In addition, the module provides a dedicated operation area, supporting step-by-step or continuous motion control of joints or coordinates, achieving high-precision position adjustment and flexible motion debugging.

-The module provides users with a convenient resource navigation function, centrally displaying the entry points of commonly used external links, including firmware downloads, technical documents, official contact information, etc. Users can quickly access relevant supporting materials without manually searching, improving the efficiency of use and maintenance.
+This module provides users with convenient resource navigation, centrally displaying frequently used external links, including technical documents and official contact information.
+Users can quickly access relevant support materials without manual searching, improving usage and maintenance efficiency.

 Settings

-The module covers the basic configuration options of software and robot systems.
-Users can perform operations such as language switching, joint movement limit setting, system update detection and update here.
+This module covers basic configuration options for the software and robot system.
+Users can perform operations such as language switching, joint motion limit settings, system update detection, and software driver updates here.

 Open the software.
-The main interface is as shown in the following figure.
+The main interface is shown in the image below.

 blank

-Note: The software will automatically communicate and connect to the machine.
-If the lower right corner shows "Not connected", please check whether the network connection between the PC and the machine is unobstructed, or try restarting the machine.
+Note: The software will automatically connect to the robot.
+If the bottom right corner displays "Not Connected," please check if the network connection between your PC and the robot is stable, or try restarting the robot.

-The function of this button is to control all the joints of the robot to return to the zero position.
+This button's function is to control all joints of the robot to return to the zero position.

 blank